mroonga/mroonga/doc/source/userguide/storage.rst

 Tritonn took no specific countermeasure for this issue, but it introduced a workaround in the latest repository so that it sorted Senna result in descending order of the score by using sen_records_sort function so that we could remove ORDER BY from the SQL query.

-Groonga storage engine also has the optimisation for ORDER BY LIMIT.
+Mroonga also has the optimisation for ORDER BY LIMIT.

 In the SELECT example below, ORDER BY LIMIT is processed in groonga only and the minimal records are passed to MySQL. ::